Skip to content

 Responsibly bullish

-• Equity market momentum is supported by positive earnings revisions and guidance, which outweigh valuation concerns, in our view.
+• Positive earnings revisions and guidance support equity market momentum, outweighing valuation concerns, in our view.

-• Leading and current indicators of economic strength remain positive and support risk assets, as does purchasing managers’ index (PMI) data.
+• Leading and current indicators of economic strength remain broadly positive and support risk assets.

-• We retain our optimistic view of US large-cap stocks relative to small-caps and regional equities.
+• We retain our optimistic view of US large-capitalization stocks, relative to small caps and regional equities.
 Robust earnings and a supportive macro backdrop guide our thinking.

 Underweight government bonds